 (5) Comply with background check requirements outlined in Subchapter F of Chapter 745 of this title (relating to Background Checks);

 (6) Require your employees to report serious incidents and suspected abuse, neglect, or exploitation.
-An employee who suspects abuse, neglect, or exploitation must report their suspicion directly to us and may not delegate this responsibility, as directed by Texas Family Code §261.101(b);
+An employee who suspects abuse, neglect, or exploitation must report the employee’s suspicion directly to the Texas Abuse and Neglect Hotline, as directed by Texas Family Code §261.101(b).
+An employee may not delegate this responsibility, and you may not require an employee to seek approval to file a report;

 (7) Require that all employees and consulting, contracting, and volunteer professionals who work with a child and others with access to information about a child be informed in writing of their responsibility to maintain child confidentiality; and